pawelel/my-knowledge-tree/src/site/notes/coding/Typescript.md

 john.address = "Burkina Faso 13";
 console.log(john);
 ```
+By default, all parameters are public.
+You can define them private with `private` keyword or `#` symbol.
+It is also possible to declare protected properties.

 ## Constructors
 In TypeScript you can't have multiple constructors.
 Instead, you can use either parameterless or with parameters.
 ```typescript